Person sitting and reviewing Keytrade's Keyplan

 No danger of making bad decisions like with à la carte

 Rather than having to pick through the 40 different funds on offer through Keyplan in order to build your portfolio, through Curvo you invest in a portfolio that is tailored to you and your goals.
 These portfolios are composed of globally diversified index funds, meaning you earn a piece of the growth of the global economy, and they're best suited to make the most of your savings long term.
-They're also tax optimised so you don't have to worry about the finer details, and they're managed by NNEK, a Dutch investment firm under supervision of the regulator in the Netherlands (AFM).
+They're also tax optimised so you don't have to worry about the finer details.

 Create an account in only a few minutes on Curvo with itsme